-Recommended logistical principles
+Recommended life cycle cost and logistical principles

 Although drills already exist that can achieve some science goals, new drilling technologies are needed to accomplish science goals planned for the next decade.
-The following guiding principles for developing new drills and technologies are recommended:
+In the past decade there has been an increase in research proposed by the ice science community but the NSF budget has been generally flat.
+The following principles guiding development of new drills and technologies are recommended:

 - Designs must be such that the supporting logistical requirements do not impede the execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development, must be clearly defined and transparent at the initial stage of planning.
-Scientists and engineers working together through IDPO must assess the impact of changes as they arise during the engineering design and fabrication process. - Drills and accompanying technology must be developed with consideration of potential use in future projects.
-The drills and technology must be versatile and adaptable. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience.
+Scientists and engineers working together through IDPO must assess the impact of changes as they arise during the engineering design and fabrication process. - Drills, major drilling subsystems, and accompanying technology must be developed with consideration of potential use in future projects.
+The drills and technology must be versatile and well documented so that they are adaptable by other engineers. - Major drilling systems (e.g. sondes, winches, control and other major electronics systems) should be fungible to the maximum extent possible.
+Major component inter-changeability and logistical agility should be considered essential deliverables for all new drilling technology projects. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience.